-The coalition asks the court to halt Facebook's illegal, anticompetitive conduct and block the company from continuing this behavior in the future.
-Additionally, the coalition asks the court to restrain Facebook from making further acquisitions valued at or in excess of \$10 million without advance notice to the state of New York and other plaintiff states.
+Raoul and the coalition are asking the court to halt Facebook's illegal, anticompetitive conduct and block the company from continuing these practices in the future.
+Additionally, the coalition asks the court to restrain Facebook from making further acquisitions valued at or in excess of \$10 million without advance notice to the plaintiff states.
 Finally, the court is asked to provide any additional relief it determines is appropriate, including the divestiture or restructuring of illegally acquired companies, or current Facebook assets or business lines.